leanneduyck/Meet/README.md

 1. Evaluate PWA readiness using Lighthouse in Chrome DevTools.
 2. Adjust manifest.json, index.js, service-worker.js, and serviceWorkerRegistration.js as needed.
 3. Install Recharts: npm install --save recharts

+Deploying to Vercel:
+1.Install Vercel CLI: If not already installed, install the Vercel CLI globally: npm install -g vercel 2.
+Build the App: Ensure your app is built and ready for deployment: npm run build 3.
+Deploy to Vercel: Deploy the app using Vercel CLI.
+Navigate to your project directory and run: vercel 4.
+Follow Deployment Prompts: Vercel CLI will prompt you to log in or sign up if you haven't already.
+Follow the prompts to deploy the app.
+5. Configure Deployment Settings: Configure your deployment settings as prompted by Vercel, including project name, environment variables, and domain settings.
+6. Access Your App: Once deployed, Vercel will provide you with a URL where your Meet App is live.